 When are results seen and how long do they last?

 The benefits of Botox® Cosmetic, Dysport®, and Xeomin® treatments typically last 3-6 months, except when used for jaw reduction.
-Surprisingly, jaw line reduction results are slow to show, but usually last more than a year (see below).
-Younger patients may also experience longer lasting benefits due to the better quality of their skin.
+Surprisingly, jawline reduction results are slow to show but usually last more than a year (see below).
+Younger patients may also experience longer-lasting benefits due to the better quality of their skin.
 Treatments can be repeated as the effects of botulinum toxin wear off.
 Deeper wrinkles may require 1 to 2 additional sequential sessions before the best results are seen.
-In select cases, it may be necessary for the patient to have additional procedures, such filler injections, for optimal results.
+In select cases, it may be necessary for the patient to have additional procedures, such as filler injections, for optimal results.

 Who can administer Botox® injections?